Pre-compression rings to last longer than ITER

-The pre-compression rings of the ITER magnet system will tightly hold the Toroidal Field (TF) coils on top and bottom with a radial force of 7,000 tons per coil.
+The pre-compression rings of the ITER magnet system will tightly hold the toroidal field coils on top and bottom with a radial force of 7,000 tonnes per coil.
 The most suitable material to withstand such high loads and avoid circulation of currents during machine operation is glass-fiber/epoxy composite.

 Most metals at the stresses generated in the composite of the rings would break.
-And yet the role of the pre-compression rings is essential, since in their absence the ITER TF coils would fail by fatigue before the 30,000 plasma pulses expected during their design life of 20 years.
+And yet the role of the pre-compression rings is essential, since in their absence the ITER toroidal field coils would fail by fatigue before the 30,000 plasma pulses expected during their design life of 20 years.

 The ITER pre-compression rings are possibly the most massive composite structures ever attempted.
 More than one decade of thorough R&D work at ENEA (Frascati) managed to overcome all the initial technical challenges.

 At ENEA, a purpose-designed machine stressed model pre-compression rings to test their strength

 and observed a rupture point at approximately four times the expected operational stresses of ITER.

 Graph showing the breaking time in hours for different percentages of the long-term breaking stress divided by the known average rupture stress (UTS) for specimens, in black, and model rings, in red.
 The points with an arrow indicate that the element tested was removed from the testing equipment unbroken.

 However, the possibility of degradation over time (creep) was a concern.
 The team established a curve describing long-term performance of the rings' material with small test specimens continuously loaded at different stresses over a span of three years.